A survey on Clustered Federated Learning: Taxonomy, Analysis and Applications: Core Clustered Federated Learning for Non-IID Data

-The third category of studies rely on exogenous information to partition clients \citep{dennis2021heterogeneity,lee2023fedlc,chen2023fedseq}.
-Specifically, metadata such as local data statistics or distribution statistics are transferred to the central server in order to cluster clients with similar distributions.
-One problem with using exogenous information is the risk of transmitting potentially sensitive data across the network.
-Workarounds often include homomorphic encryption or differential privacy \cite{wolfrath2022haccs}.

-For each client $i \in \{1,\ldots,N\}$, we define metadata parameters $\eta_{i}$ and then we define for each cluster $C_k$ a metadata-based representative point $\delta_{k}$ for all $k\in \{1,\ldots,K\}$ essential for the cluster formation of the same type as the metadata parameters.
-Each client $i$ membership is determine by using a formulation similar to that of Equation (\ref{eq:clustergrad}):
+The third category (see Figure \ref{fig:cfl_metadata}) considered in this study relies on sharing additional clients' metadata to the server for clustering purposes \citep{dennis2021heterogeneity, MD-ICFL, PACFL, FedPEC, CFLGT, ppcfl}.
+For each client $i \in \{1,\ldots,N\}$, we define a metadata vector $\eta_i$, which may include statistical summaries of the local dataset (e.g., label distributions, feature statistics, or centroids of local data clusters).
+For each cluster $C_k$, we then compute a representative point $\delta_k$ (typically the centroid of metadata vectors) for all $k \in \{1,\ldots,K\}$.
+Clients membership is determined through a formulation analogous to Equation~(\ref{eq:clustergrad}):

-where \textbf{dist} is a generic distance between the defined metadata and $\mathbb{1}_{i \in C_k}=1$ if client $i$ is in cluster $C_k$, 0 otherwise.
-Since the cluster assignment is determined by the clients metadata, throughout the remainder of this paper, this type of clustering method will be denominate as ''metadata-based'' clustering.
+Here, \textbf{dist} denotes a generic distance between metadata vectors, and $\mathbb{1}_{i \in C_k}=1$ if client $i$ is assigned to cluster $C_k$, and 0 otherwise.
+Since the cluster assignment is driven by metadata, we refer to these approaches as \textit{metadata-based}.
+Although Equation~\eqref{eq:metadata} is expressed using a distance, an equivalent formulation can be obtained with a similarity function, with the clustering objective becoming a maximization problem.

+In terms of design, metadata-based CFL remains structurally similar to server-side approach, as the server still performs the grouping.
+The key distinction lies in replacing or supplementing model weights, updates, or gradients with metadata explicitly provided by clients.
+When well-chosen, such metadata can substantially improve clustering quality and reduce computational cost, as metadata vectors are typically far lower-dimensional than model parameters.
+Another practical advantage is that, unlike model weights or gradients that evolve at every round, metadata can often remain static, which reduces communication overhead since clients do not need to transmit them at every iteration.

+However, these benefits come with weaker privacy guarantees, especially when the shared metadata consists of clients’ dataset statistics, which reveal sensitive information.
+Even when protected using security mechanisms such as differential privacy~\cite{ppcfl}, metadata introduces potential privacy and security risks~\cite{kairouz2021advances}.
+Such trade-offs depend on the application domain and whether users can explicitly consent to metadata sharing.
+In sensitive contexts, even aggregated statistics may be infeasible to share due to regulatory or ethical constraints, limiting the applicability of such approaches.

+Early examples include Dennis et al.~\cite{dennis2021heterogeneity}, who proposed clustering data locally and sharing the resulting cluster centroids as metadata, and Zhang et al.~\cite{MD-ICFL}, who combined local label-distribution vectors with model distances.
+These approaches highlight how leveraging informative, low-dimensional metadata can significantly improve the efficiency and quality of clustering.